GetJobber/atlantis/docs/CONTRIBUTING.md

 The documentation requirements cover the following topics:

-- Usage guidelines
+- Design & usage guidelines
-- Interface and Props (properties)
 - Content guidelines
+- Related components
+- Related patterns
+- Related resources
+- Platform considerations
 - Accessibility
-- Responsiveness
-- Mockups
-- Notes (additional context)

 To create the template for a component proposal, run the command `npm run generate` in the Atlantis repository.
 This command will provide you